ItalyPaleAle/unlocker/README.md

   | jq -r .id)
 ```

-## Create the Azure Key Vault
+### Create the Azure Key Vault

-Create a Key Vault; the name of the Key Vault must be globally unique:
+Create a Key Vault.
+Set a name in the `KEYVAULT_NAME` variable, which must be globally unique:

 ```sh
 KEYVAULT_NAME="myunlockerkv"